 Herbie – Fully Loaded: Rated U – Contains car stunts and mild language.

-Charlotte’s Web (1973 animated film): Rated U – Contains a bereavement theme.
+Charlotte’s Web: Rated U – Contains a bereavement theme.

 How to Eat Fried Worms: Rated PG – Contains scenes of cooking and eating worms.

-Team America: World Police: Rated 15 – Contains strong language, violence and sex, all involving puppets (see also the American film rating info below – the trailer contains violence and a sex reference).
+Team America: World Police: Rated 15 – Contains strong language, violence and sex, all involving puppets (see also the American film rating info below – the trailer contains violence).

 Jackass: The Movie: Rated 18 – Contains crude and dangerous stunts (other Jackass works also carry this consumer advice).